 6) It directly influences the increase or decrease of the level of some hormones such as the thyroid, being thus responsible for the normal functioning of the endocrine system.

-7) Calcium can significantly influence the health of nails, skin, and hair, but also their appearance.
+7) It can significantly influence the health of nails, skin, and hair, but also their appearance.

 8) It has an important role in strengthening the immune system, making the body strong in the face of infections and able to heal.

 9) It is essential for the health of teeth and bones, having a crucial supporting role for the skeletal structure.